 4. Grenada

-Grenada stands out for its warm climate and proximity to the U.S., along with the unique ability to apply for an E-2 visa to the U.S. Grenada’s Citizenship by Investment program also offers visa-free travel to over 140 countries and is a great fit for those interested in expanding their travel options or business ventures.
+Grenada stands out for its superb climate and proximity to the US, along with the unique ability to apply for an E-2 visa to the US.
+Grenada’s Citizenship by Investment program also offers visa-free travel to over 140 countries and is a great fit for those interested in expanding their travel options or business ventures in a timeline of six months.

 Investment options include: